I got my name changed!

 • My scenario: I live in Alexandria City, VA, in Alexandria City, not to be confused with Alexandria, VA, which is in Fairfax County.
 It was difficult for me to find resources with clear info on the difference.
 If you live in Alexandria City, VA: Name Change Form - Alexandria, VA, Circuit Court

 • Get the name change order notarized.
 I went into a UPS store, waited in line, then signed the form in front of the notary before they stamped it.
 On a busy Wednesday afternoon this took about 45 minutes.
 You can get the notarization done at other places, though.
+My friend who got her middle name changed has a lesson learned to add: Ensure the form is filled out correctly with your full new name BEFORE leaving the store.
+The courts won't accept the name change order if the notary filled it out wrong.

 • My experience: When you go to the court house, make sure you bring everything required by your state or county (ID, money order, etc.), as well as the notarized court order.
 I went to the court house in Alexandria, VA, on a Thursday morning in early November, and it took ~1 hour to find parking, get through security, wait in line behind two people, submit the forms, and go back to the car.